yr542/ExomePipeline___Quality_Control_QC/README.md

 | Step 5: Post Processing  | Perform post processing                                                                      |
 | Step 6: Manual Checks                        | Conduct manual review and verification, typically performed by experts                                     |
 | Step 7: Variant Identification Application   | Uses the [Variant Identification Application Version 2 (VIA V2)](https://github.com/yr542/Variant_Identification_Applicaton___VIA___V2/tree/main); for details, refer to the VIA V2 GitHub repository |

+We are focusing on the Quality Control (QC) in this repository.

 ## Purpose
 After performing variant filtering, **quality control (QC)** is essential to ensure the integrity of your data before proceeding to downstream analyses such as association testing or population structure inference.
 This script performs several key QC steps on a merged VCF file, including: